Retirement savings catch-up: Steps to consider now

 2. Work a little longer

 Postponing retirement can make a lot of sense.
-"Many of us are healthier at age 65 than the average retiree of our parents' generation," Greenberg says.
+"Many of us are healthier at age 65 than the average retiree of our parents' generation," Vale says.
 Working a year or two longer can not only boost your savings considerably but also give your investments more time to potentially grow before you begin drawing on them for income.
 What's more, you won't have to stretch your retirement assets over as many years.

 Staying in your current job may not be the only option when it comes to working longer.
 Consider whether you'd like to work closer to home, for example, or in a field you're more passionate about.
 But keep in mind that it could be risky to rely on working as your sole way of boosting retirement income.
 Indeed, according to the 2023 Retirement Confidence Survey by the Employee Benefit Research Institute and Greenwald Research, 73% of workers say they expect to work for pay in retirement, but only 23% of current retirees report actually doing so.Footnote 2 That suggests that outside factors may get in the way.